European Commission must uphold privacy, security and free expression by withdrawing new law, say civil society

 "When you fundamentally undermine how the internet works, you make it less safe for everyone.
 If passed, this law will turn the internet into a space that is dangerous for everyone’s privacy, security and free expression.
 This includes the very children that the legislation aims to protect."

-Today, EDRi joins 117 other civil society organisations and professional bodies in writing to the European Commission with a strong demand: “European Commission: uphold privacy, security and free expression by withdrawing new law“.
+EDRi is one of 134 civil society organisations and professional bodies in writing to the European Commission with a strong demand: “European Commission: uphold privacy, security and free expression by withdrawing new law“.
 We caution EU politicians and governments that when you fundamentally undermine how the internet works, you make it less safe for everyone.

 These rights allow us to do our jobs, raise our voices and hold power to account without arbitrary intrusion, persecution or repression.
 These rights are also important for providing confidential support to survivors, for developing our autonomy and sense of self, and for accessing and enjoying almost all our other human and civil rights.